hartwigmedical/hmftools/sage/README.md

 ## 2. Candidate Variants And Read Contexts

-In this first parse of the tumor BAM(s), SAGE looks for candidate variants.
+In this first pass of the tumor BAM(s), SAGE looks for candidate variants.
 INDELS are located using the `I` and `D` flag in the CIGAR.
 SNVs and MNVs are located by comparing the bases in every aligned region (flags `M`, `X` or `=`) with the provided reference genome.
 MNVs can be of any length but with no more than one matching base between un-matching bases, ie, MNVs with CIGARs `1X1M1X` and `3X` are both considered valid MNVs of length 3.